Every business is a brand—or at least it has the potential to become one with the right guidance from a brand manager.

 Data visualization tools (Tableau, Datawrapper, Google Charts)

 Becoming a brand manager requires a combination of higher education and experience.
-It’s often a position marketers hold after working in another type of management role, like social media management or content management.
-Here are some steps to consider if you’d like to pursue a career as a brand manager:
+It’s often a position marketers hold after working in another type of management role, such as social media management or content management.
+Consider the following steps if you’d like to pursue a career as a brand manager:

 Brand manager job listings vary in terms of their requirements for education.
 Typically, companies expect brand managers to hold a bachelor’s degree (with some companies specifying majors in marketing, communications, or business).
 Additionally, some brand managers earn their MBA with a concentration in marketing to hone their expertise and bring advanced knowledge to their role.

 Smaller companies may require somewhere between one and three years of experience, while larger companies may require more.
-Working as a market research analyst, social media manager, content marketing manager, or digital marketing manager can provide you with the foundation you’ll need to move into brand management.
-Through these roles, you can bolster your understanding of consumers and the successful messaging it takes to reach them—important components in managing a brand.
+Working as a market research analyst, social media manager, content marketing manager, or digital marketing manager can help you build the foundation you’ll need to move into brand management.
+Through these roles, you can bolster your understanding of consumers and the successful messaging it takes to reach them.
+These are important components in managing a brand.

 A brand manager typically needs to have advanced skills in the following areas:

-Writing: Messaging exists at the heart of brand strategy, so having strong writing skills will help you develop effective messaging while ensuring that copywriters execute on it.
+Writing: Messaging is at the heart of brand strategy, so strong writing skills can help you develop effective messaging while ensuring that copywriters execute on it.

 Communication: Beyond messaging on behalf of the brand, you’ll need to be able to communicate with a company’s marketing team and stakeholders about your strategic recommendations.